sebastiand-cerebras/docker-cerebras-demo/README.md

 ### Prerequisites

 - **[Docker Desktop] 4.43.0+ or [Docker Engine]** installed.
-- **A laptop or workstation with a GPU** (e.g., a MacBook) for running open models locally.
-If you don't have a GPU, you can alternatively use **[Docker Offload]**.
-- If you're using [Docker Engine] on Linux or [Docker Desktop] on Windows, ensure that the [Docker Model Runner requirements] are met (specifically that GPU support is enabled) and the necessary drivers are installed.
 - If you're using Docker Engine on Linux, ensure you have [Docker Compose] 2.38.1 or later installed.

 ### Configuration